 The intense focus on my senses elicited a desire to take a moment to acknowledge the experience and integrate the awareness into my being.
 I wanted to fully savour the experience before moving onto the next dish.

 We enjoyed four petite entrées and four miniature mains that were surprisingly satisfying and fulfilling, before moving on to desserts.
 The first dessert was cold and crunchy.
 I took one cold crunchy cube from my spoon into my mouth to fully feel what I was eating.
 I detected that it was cucumber.
 I then felt small sweet granular objects that I realised were currants; not a combination you’d ever consider a dessert.
 Yet it was sweet and sensational.

 The next dessert dish I smelt had a savoury aroma.
 Yet when I pushed my spoon into it I realised it was a type of cake.
 Then when I placed the spoon into my mouth I felt gooey chocolate surrounded by a firm and chewy sponge.
 As I continued to eat I found the soft cool ice-cream that contrasted against the other textures in the dish.

 Dining in the dark was an incredible experience in awareness.
 It highlighted how our preconceived beliefs about food prevent us from fully tasting or experiencing the food we eat.
 What we taste and what we believe we enjoy is clouded by our past experiences and perception of a food.

-Furthermore, my husband whom normally doesn’t feel satisfied unless offered large portions felt completely satiated by having his sense of sight deprived, and instead tuning into his other senses.
-Overall it was an incredible experience in reinforcing the value of eating with all our senses without the misperceptions that arise on sight of a food and the subsequent thoughts that arise.
-Try it for yourself by closing your eyes on your first few mouthfuls of your next snack or meal.
+Furthermore, my husband who normally doesn’t feel satisfied unless offered large portions felt completely satiated by having his sense of sight deprived, and by instead tuning into his other senses.
+Overall it was an incredible experience in reinforcing the value of eating with all our senses without the misperceptions that arise on the sight of a food and the subsequent thoughts that arise.
+Try it for yourself by closing your eyes on the first few mouthfuls of your next snack or meal.
 Enjoy.